Budget-limited distribution learning in multifidelity problems: Algorithm

 \begin{Th} Let $m(B)$ and $S(B)$ denote the exploration rate and selected model in Algorithm \ref{alg:aETC}, respectively.
 Under Assumptions \ref{ass:eS-cond}-\ref{a3}, with probability $1$,

 where $S_\opt$ is defined in \eqref{optmod}. \end{Th}

-\begin{proof} The exploration rate $t$ grows nonlinearly with respect to the index that counts the iterations of the loop in step 3 of Algorithm \ref{alg:aETC}.
+\begin{proof} Without loss of generality we assume $M = \lfloor B/c_{\ex}\rfloor > n+2$.
+The exploration rate $t$ grows nonlinearly with respect to the index that counts the iterations of the WHILE loop in step 6 of Algorithm \ref{alg:aETC}.
 For convenience, we let $q$ denote the loop iteration index, and $t_q$ the corresponding exploration rate, i.e. $t_1 = n+2$.
 Let $q(B)$ be the total iteration steps in Algorithm \ref{alg:aETC}, which is random.
 It follows from the definition that $t_{q(B)} = m(B)$ and

 Since the desired results in Theorem \ref{optimality} only concern decisions made during exploration, the probability space we will be working on is the product space of all exploration samples.
-Under Assumptions \ref{a1}-\ref{a3} and using Lemma \ref{mylemo1}, $\widehat{k}_1(S; t)>0$ a.s. for all $t\geq n+2$ ($\widehat{k}_1(S; t)=0$ implies that the residuals in the exploration are all the same), and both estimators $\widehat{k}_1(S)$ and $\widehat{k}_2(S)$ in Algorithm \ref{alg:aETC} are strongly consistent for $k_1(S; t)$ and $k_2(S; t)$, respectively, for all $S\subseteq [n]$:
+Under Assumptions \ref{a1}-\ref{a3} and using Lemma \ref{mylemo1}, $\widehat{k}_1(S; t)>0$ a.s. for all $t\geq n+2$ ($\widehat{k}_1(S; t)=0$ implies that the residuals in the exploration are all the same), and both estimators $\widehat{k}_1(S)$ and $\widehat{k}_2(S)$ are consistent for $k_1(S; t)$ and $k_2(S; t)$, respectively, for all $S\subseteq [n]$:

 Thus,

 where $\underline{\widehat{k}}_1(S)$ is realization-dependent.

 We claim that, with probability $1$, the adaptive exploration rate $m(B)$ diverges, i.e. $m(B)\to\infty$ as $B\to\infty$.
 The proof of this fact is similar to \cite[Theorem 5.2]{xu2021bandit}, but we give the details for convenience.
 If $m(B)$ did not diverge, there would exist a stochastic realization $\omega$ along which \eqref{myheart1} and \eqref{myheart2} hold but $m(B, \omega)<\infty$ as $B\to\infty$, i.e., there exists a $M(\omega)\in\N$ such that $m(B, \omega)\leq M(\omega)<\infty$ for all $B>0$.
 Since \eqref{myheart2} holds for $\omega$, there exists $C(\omega)<\infty$ such that